top of page

 A designated space is available for prayer and song during the sweat lodge.

-The Public Ceremonies are open to the community and free of cost, although cash donations are appreciated and needed to cover our ceremony-related expenses, which are:
+Cash donations are appreciated and needed to cover our ceremony-related expenses, which are:

 • firewood burned to heat the rocks used at the ceremony (we pay for the firewood at every ceremony),